 This is a scenario typical for companies that focus on the quantity of leads and employ automatic marketing strategies.

-Since then, Kissmetrics seems to have moved towards a scenario typical for companies interested in the quality of the leads, who employ a sales team to convert them.
+However, Kissmetrics seems to have now moved towards a scenario typical for companies interested in the quality of the leads, who employ a sales team to convert them.

 Fast signup is typical for freemium products.
 Here are a few examples:

 Considered signup is typical for enterprise products, but not limited to them:

 All of the mixed signup strategies started as fast signup only strategies and, over time, added considered signup strategies.